miguelpanchon/Pinterest/README.md

 - variables
 - general formatting

-### Optional:
+### Optional (not implemented currently)

--debouncing: introduction of text waiting a bit internet and IA: getting guidance on what is it and how to implement debouncing https://www.freecodecamp.org/espanol/news/curso-debounce-javascript-como-hacer-que-tu-js-espere/ and blackbox.ai
+-debouncing: introduction of text waiting a bit so that the JS code does not perform several lookups using the API.
+task: getting to know what is, how it works and how to implement debouncing https://www.freecodecamp.org/espanol/news/curso-debounce-javascript-como-hacer-que-tu-js-espere/

--onclick event on logo to restart the webpage (=empty the value of the input box and reload images)

--conceal the credentials
+-conceal the credentials to unsplash

--reactivate the hightlighting of the cards when on mouse over

--when clicking a picture link to the picture
+-refactoring of the current spaghetti code

 | Main links        | Platform  | URL                                                         |